aturcotte/exquires/docs/usage.rst

 measure, meaning that a lower result is better.
 MSSIM, on the other hand, is a similarity index, meaning that a higher result is better.

-For more information on the default metrics, see :ref:`Metrics-class`.
+For more information on the default metrics, see :ref:`compare-module`.

-For more information on the aggregation methods, see :ref:`Aggregate-class`.
+For more information on the aggregation methods, see :ref:`aggregate-module`.

 .. _exquires-run-label: